Eastleigh Town Centre - Cycle Route Improvements

 In March 2020, Hampshire County Council welcomed news of the successful outcome of a funding bids to the Department for Transport.
 Made jointly with Southampton City Council, Hampshire County Council made a bid for investment designed to improve walking, cycling and public transport within the Southampton City Region.
 The Department for Transport awarded £57 million to the Southampton City Region from the Transforming Cities Fund (TCF).
 This funding is for capital investment in infrastructure to support and encourage active and sustainable travel from the outlying residential areas to key economic drivers nearer the City Centre.
 The majority of the investment is on corridors from Eastleigh, Bursledon and The Waterside/Totton in addition to transport and mobility hubs in Eastleigh and at Southampton Parkway.

-This scheme will provide a continuous cycle route, utilising existing streets by improving crossing facilities, signage and access between Parkway Station on Wide Lane (A335) and Eastleigh Town Centre.
-The route will utilise roads parallel to the A335, enabling cyclists to avoid this heavily trafficked road.
+This scheme will provide a continuous cycle route, utilising existing streets by improving crossing facilities, signage and access between Eastleigh Train Station and Arnold Road, via Eastleigh Town Centre.
+The route will utilise roads parallel to the A335, enabling cyclists to avoid this heavily congested road.

-The survey is now closed and the information pack is still available to view, along with the pre-recorded welcome and introduction from Councillor Rob Humby, Hampshire County Council Deputy Leader & Executive Member for Economy, Transport and Environment.
-Thank you for your feedback, the data is currently being analysed.
-The findings report will be published in the near future.
+The information pack is still available to view, along with the pre-recorded welcome and introduction from Councillor Rob Humby, Hampshire County Council Deputy Leader & Executive Member for Economy, Transport and Environment.

 - Contact us